dumbmatter/fakeIndexedDB/README.md

 ### With Jest

+Out of the box, Jest v27 only supports CommonJS, not ES modules, so [you'll have to do a little extra work to opt in to ES modules](https://jestjs.io/docs/ecmascript-modules).
+If you can't do that, you should switch to fake-indexeddb v3, see the above "ECMAScript modules" section for more info.

-To use this on a single Jest test suite, require `fake-indexeddb/auto` at the beginning of the test file, as described above.
+To use fake-indexeddb in a single Jest test suite, require `fake-indexeddb/auto` at the beginning of the test file, as described above.

 To use it on all Jest tests without having to require it in each file, add the auto setup script to the `setupFiles` in your Jest config: